UD for Indonesian

 - auxiliary ended with -nya: seharusnya/sebaiknya “shall/should”

-- Words ended with -nya where _-nya- itself serves as a pronoun or determiner are split into two tokens.
+- Words ending with -nya where _-nya- itself serves as a pronoun or determiner are split into two tokens.
 For example:

 - Multiword tokens that ended with particles -lah/-kah/-tah/-pun are split into two tokens.
 These particles are usually used to emphasize the word before them.
 Particles of -lah/-kah/-tah are clitics, while particle pun can be written as clitic or a single token.
 The examples of how to tokenize these clitic particles are as follows: